Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 ### Checking commit messages with Commitlint and Husky

-Commitlint can be configured to run as a *husky* **pre-commit** hook for local setting.
-To do that you just need to run the following command once for the set up to happen:
+Commitlint can be configured to run as a *husky* **pre-commit** hook for local settings.
+To do that you just need to run the following command once for the setup to happen:

 ```bash
 npx husky add .husky/commit-msg 'npx commitlint --edit $1'